-Fifteen species of cranes exist in the world and all are at least threatened if not endangered.
+Fifteen species of cranes exist in the world, and all are at least threatened, if not endangered.
 These birds are found on every continent except Antarctica and South America.
-The largest species is the Sarus Crane.
-This crane stands at six feet tall on average, with an eight-foot wing span and is the world’s tallest flying bird.
+The largest species is the sarus crane.
+It stands at 6 feet tall on average, with an 8-foot wing span, and is the world’s tallest flying bird.

 Unlike herons, for which they are often mistaken, cranes fly with their necks stretched out straight.
 Their long beaks can be used like spears to fish or scare predators.
 Their call is a sort of purr, or garbled sound, not at all like a duck or goose.